The Hardanger Fiddle Association of America presents

 "Play, Dance, Sing!”

-International Hardanger Fiddle Groups, featured in our Saturday night dance party!
+Hardanger Fiddle Groups, featured in our Saturday night dance party!

 Fargo Spelemannslag